glpi-project/docdev/source/devapi/search.rst

 And optionally the following keys:

-- **linkfield**: foreign key used to join to the current itemtype table. if not empty, standard massive action (update feature) for this *searchoption* will be impossible
+- **linkfield**: foreign key used to join to the current itemtype table. |br|
+   if not empty, standard massive action (update feature) for this *searchoption* will be impossible

 - **searchtype**: string or array containing forced search type: